cabforum/netsec/docs/NSR.md

       * at least on an annual basis; and
       * after infrastructure or application changes that are organizationally defined as significant; and
    2. penetration tests are performed by a person or entity (or collective group thereof) with the requisite skills, tools, proficiency, code of ethics, and independence; and
-   3. vulnerabilities identified during the penetration test are remediated using the vulnerability correction process in [Section 4.3](#43-vulnerability-management-lifecycle).
+   3. vulnerabilities identified during the penetration test are remediated using the vulnerability correction process in [Section 4.2](#42-vulnerability-management-lifecycle).

-##### 4.3.2 Vulnerability Remediation
+##### 4.2.2 Vulnerability Remediation

 A vulnerability is remediated when the CA has:

 * fixed the vulnerability such that the vulnerability is no longer present; or
 * confirmed the impact of the vulnerability and documented why the vulnerability does not impact the CA's security posture.

-#### 4.4 Vulnerability Management Timeframe
+#### 4.3 Vulnerability Management Timeframe

 The CA MUST establish one or more timeframes for reviewing, responding to, and remediating all identified vulnerabilities.

-Each timeframe MUST be established based on a risk assessment performed by the CA.
+Each timeframe MUST be established based on a Risk Assessment performed by the CA.

-The risk assessment MUST be based on a documented security analysis.
+The Risk Assessment MUST be based on a documented security analysis.
 The security analysis SHOULD take into account and address the following principles:

 * criticality of assets;
 * maintaining confidentiality, integrity, and availability of assets;